line/armeria/site/src/sphinx/server-annotated-service.rst

 We also need to define the ``MyRequestObject`` class which was used in the method ``hello()`` above.
-To tell Armeria which constructor parameters, setter methods or fields has to be injected with what value, we should put :api:`@Param`, :api:`@Header`, :api:`@RequestObject` annotations on any of the following elements:
+To tell Armeria which constructor parameter, setter method or field has to be injected with what value, we should put :api:`@Param`, :api:`@Header`, :api:`@RequestObject` annotations on any of the following elements:

 - Fields